robinhasse/brick/README.md

 To cite package **brick** in publications use:

-Hasse R (2024). _brick: Building sector model with heterogeuous renovation and construction of the stock_.
+Hasse R, Rosemann R (2024). _brick: Building sector model with heterogeuous renovation and construction of the stock_.
 R package version 0.2.0, <URL: https://github.com/pik-piam/brick>.

 A BibTeX entry for LaTeX users is